 Your contract should allow you to walk away from a deal no matter the reason.
 I’ve heard that some contain a clause that the purchase is contingent on the home inspection.
 When I purchase a home, I make sure there’s a clause where I can walk away for any reason.
-Even if that reason is because it’s Thursday and I didn’t like how Thursday smelled.
+Even if that reason is that it’s Thursday and I didn’t like how Thursday smelled.

 I’ve had Clients walk away over all kinds of reasons.
 Some were because of my findings, some were just because they had a bad gut feeling.
 Some were because of environmental issues like Radon and Mold that required either Radon Inspection or Mold Inspections.
 I had one Client end the Inspection because the staircase was pointed toward the front door.
 She said that the home’s energy would flow out the door.
 She was serious.